 X-ray Shielding May No Longer Be Necessary

 According to a recent New York Times article, using a lead apron during X-Ray procedures may not actually be necessary.
 X-ray shielding has been common practice for decades and is a law in many states, but new research is showing that there may be no benefit at all to using the lead drape.
 In fact it could have negative effects.
-The purpose of X-ray shielding is to protect other areas of the body, especially reproductive organs, during a scan.
+The purpose of shielding during an X-Ray is to protect other areas of the body, especially reproductive organs, during a scan.
 Unfortunately, the lead drapes can:

 - Reduce the quality of the scan

 - Create the need for a second scan

 Resistance to Ending X-ray Shielding

 Doctors and patients alike are hesitant to give up the age-old practice of shielding during an X-Ray.
 Most people fear radiation, and wearing a lead apron gives the patient peace of mind during the scan.
 However, the following factors show why it is no longer necessary:

 - The amount of radiation in a scan today is a slim 5% of what was used during the 1950s

 - It is difficult to place the lead drape in a precise position